-In his short professional career he has participated in five LIFE programs of the European Union, to the elaboration of a significant number of environmental studies; appropriate impact assessments; monitoring and management plans, in monitoring of plant species and habitat types of Annex I and II of the Directive 92/43/EEC and in mapping of plant species and habitat types.
+In his professional career, he had participated in eight LIFE projects of the European Union, in five projects funded by RIF, to the elaboration of a significant number of environmental studies; appropriate impact assessments; monitoring and management plans, in monitoring of plant species and habitat types of Annex I and II of the Directive 92/43/EEC and in mapping of plant species and habitat types.
 He has also gained considerable experience in operation of the Natura 2000 Network and in conservation and management of endangered plant species and habitat types.

 He had published six articles in international scientific journals and has been involved in writing chapters in four books.
 He had participated in 24 scientific conferences in Cyprus and abroad and published 38 peer-reviewed papers in minutes of national and international conferences.